Open-Markets-Initiative/wireshark-lua/README.md

 Updates are greatly appreciated; however, this entire repository is source generated...including the words you are reading right now.
 Code generation requires a slighty different workflow.
 The recommended process is to post a dissector script with suggested edits and explanation.
 If the changes are applicable to some or all protocols, we will update the model and regenerate.

-Note: The dissector model is still in beta and subject to rapid development.
+Note: Our dissector model is still in beta and subject to rapid development.

 Please report any dissection errors as issues.
 Include a small note on the protocol and version, what you expect, a zipped minimal capture demonstrating the problem, and a link or pdf specification documenting the correct behavior.